yash1300/Learning_JavaScript/README.md

 # Learning_JavaScript
-In the journey of learning JavaScript
+In the journey of learning JavaScript (ongoing process)

 For more clear understanding of all the code snippets follow in this sequence:
 1. 01_basics